rooklift/gohalite2/README.md

 # 1v1 Genetic Algorithm

 In 2-player games it's sometimes sensible to rush the enemy, ignoring planets and going straight at 'em.
-In this case, the bot uses a genetic algorithm to find which moves are best, i.e. we generate a random "genome" (list of moves) and then do the following:
+In this case, when the ships are close to the enemy, the bot uses a genetic algorithm to find which moves are best, i.e. we generate a random "genome" (list of moves) and then do the following:

 * Mutate the genome randomly.
 * Simulate the results.